 However, in 2021, most buyers have already begun their buying journey and entered the awareness stage before they even speak with a sales representative.
 For this reason, expert inbound sales reps know to prioritize active buyers before passive buyers and leverage sales enablement for each respective deal stage.
 An active buyer is one that has visited the website recently, completed a call-to-action or lead capturing form, or opened an email from a sales rep.

 In order to effectively identify potential customers, you need to be able to describe which buyers you can help and which ones you cannot.
-This strategy is referred to as defining your ideal buyer profile.
+This account based selling strategy is referred to as defining your ideal buyer profile.
 An ideal buyer profile will determine which buyers are a good fit for your products or services.

 Once you have defined your ideal buyer profile (also called ideal customer profile), you can then implement the following steps to identify which leads are fit to become customers.

 At this stage, you want to do the proper research to establish active buyers.
 Be sure to talk to your ideal or existing customers, reach out for introductions on LinkedIn and set your Google alerts.